 (define (reset s ke) 100)

-What you will see is that the red square shrinks again, one pixel per clock tick.
-As soon as you press the "a" key on the keyboard though, the red square re-inflates to full size, because reset is called on the current length of the square and "a" and returns 100.
+What you will see is that the red square shrinks at the rate of one pixel per clock tick.
+As soon as you press the "a" key though, the red square re-inflates to full size, because reset is called on the current length of the square and "a" and returns 100.
 This number becomes big-bang’s new state and number->square renders it as a full-sized red square.

 The evaluation of this big-bang expression starts with cw0, which is usually an expression.
-DrRacket, our operating system, installs the value of cw0 as the current state of the world, for short current world.
-It uses render to translate the current world into an image, which is then displayed in a separate window.
-Indeed, render is the only means for a big-bang expression to present data to the external world.
+DrRacket, our operating system, installs the value of cw0 as the current state.
+It uses render to translate the current state into an image, which is then displayed in a separate window.
+Indeed, render is the only means for a big-bang expression to present data to the world.

-Every time a key is pressed, DrRacket applies ke-h to big-bang’s current world and a string that represents the key; for example, pressing the “a” key is represented with "a" and the left arrow key with "left".
-When ke-h returns a value, big-bang treats it as the next current world.
+Every time a key is pressed, DrRacket applies ke-h to big-bang’s current state and a string that represents the key; for example, pressing the “a” key is represented with "a" and the left arrow key with "left".
+When ke-h returns a value, big-bang treats it as the next current state.

-Every time a mouse enters the window, leaves it, moves, or is pressed, DrRacket applies me-h to big-bang’s current world, the event’s x and y coordinates, and a string that represents the kind of mouse event that happened; for example, pressing a mouse’s button is represented with "button-down".
-When me-h returns a value, big-bang treats it as the next current world.
+Every time a mouse enters the window, leaves it, moves, or is pressed, DrRacket applies me-h to big-bang’s current state, the event’s x- and y-coordinates, and a string that represents the kind of mouse event that happened; for example, pressing a mouse’s button is represented with "button-down".
+When me-h returns a value, big-bang treats it as the next current state.

-cw2 is the result of (tock cw1), i.e., the third cell in the third column; and
+cw2 is the result of (tock cw1); and

 cw3 is the result of (me-h cw2 90 100 "button-down").

-In short, the sequence of events determines in which order you traverse the above tables of possible worlds to arrive at the one and only one current world for each time slot.
-Note that DrRacket does not touch the current world; it merely safeguards it and passes it to event handlers and other functions when needed.
+In short, the sequence of events determines in which order big-bang conceptually traverses the above table of possible states to arrive at the current state for each time slot.
+Of course, big-bang does not touch the current state; it merely safeguards it and passes it to event handlers and other functions when needed.